JacobReidWD/myPortfolio/README.md

      # Under "Contact Me"

-- Here you will find a list of two different link of where to find me, including here on my GtHub and my eamil address as well.
+- Here you will find a list of two different link of where to find me, including here on my GitHub and my email address as well.